 3. Social media posts

 Consistently posting on social media accounts can take a huge chunk of your time each week.
 There’s clients that I spend anywhere from 10-15 minutes a day scheduling out their daily posts.
-And that adds up quickly!
+That adds up quickly!
 We’re talking over an hour of work each week they now get to focus on important tasks like hosting webinars and client work.

 4. Facebook group management